 3. Research the market value

 With the Internet, all it takes is a simple search to find out the approximate market value of a specific Rolex reference.
 You can even browse through the Gray & Sons inventory to see if your particular Rolex in question is available and at what price.
-To make it easier, we made a full list of updated Rolex prices for the top 100 Rolex models.
-Furthermore, recent auction results are a good indicator of current market values.

 If you’re looking at a Rolex that is significantly cheaper than other comparable models, take caution.
 If the price is too good to be true, it probably is.